Sell Off The Condemned Warehouse in [market_city]

 Negotiation Tactics for Sellers of Distressed Warehouses

-Focusing on things like where the warehouse is located or how it could be used for something else can reveal unique opportunities.
+Focusing on where the warehouse is located or how it could be used for something else can reveal unique opportunities.
 This can help people see what the future holds instead of what it is now.
 When talking to people who might buy something, you often stress how flexible the terms and conditions are.
 This could be interesting to people who want to make money.

 Evaluating Offers: What to Expect When Selling a Condemned Warehouse